nkabbara/nkabbara.github.io/docs/learning-new-typing-system.md

 - Reptition 3
 - Accuracy 96

+### 2022/01/02

+keybr: Speed: 28.4 (↑+8.45) Errors: 3 (↑-3.94) Score: 601 (↑+333.1).
+About 20 minutes.
+monkey type: about 16 minutes

+note:

+- you are having issues confusing r with e.
+You noticed that if you stopped and visualized the symbol for row 3 (lrw) fish-hook, and then everytime you're about to hit the r, you visualized the fishhook and where the r is on it, you made less mistakes.
+As for e, it's on the right side, so the end-side. e for end.

+  Point is, visualizing symbols for difficult chars seems to help your muscle memory

+### 2022/01/01

+today Monkeytype & keybr.
+Making good progress

 ### 2021/12/30

 Monketype: 9WPM @ 96accuracy
 keybr: Speed: 19.6 (↑+2.51) Errors: 1 (↑-6.48) Score: 830 (↑+621.6)
+notes:
+Found good progress when reading a few words ahead.
+It's like the brain subconciously prepares for them.
+Keep experimenting with this: read a few words and type, when you're get close to the end repeat

 ### 2021/12/29